OddEssay/react-seed/README.md

 In `src/index.html` the minified version of spin.js is placed inline, and attached to the `#app` div.
 This gives a loading state to the user, and when React attaches to the div is simply removed.

+# Repo Notes

+## Greenkeeper
+This repo uses Green Keeper from https://greenkeeper.io to monitor the npm packages and automatically issue Pull Requests when there are updates available.

+## Shippable CI
+This repo is configured to be tested on Shippable CI from https://shippable.com  to automatically test each commit.